 Causes of Ear Infections

 An ear infection occurs when fluid becomes trapped in the middle ear following a viral or bacterial infection.
 This painful affliction is most common in children, but can affect people of all ages.
 Ear infections can be either acute (of short duration) or chronic (persisting or reoccurring frequently).
+If you do suffer from chronic ear infections then it could be time to visit an ears, nose, and throat doctor near you who specializes in ear infections.

 The majority of ear infections are viral or bacterial in nature, usually occurring after a cold or upper respiratory infection.
 These conditions cause swelling of the Eustachian tube, a small canal that connects the middle ear to the nostrils and provides an outlet for fluid drainage, trapping germs and fluid in the middle ear and leading to infection.